philosowaffle/peloton-to-garmin/mkdocs/docs/configuration/json.md

   }
 ```

+!!! warning

-⚠️ Console or Docker Headless: Your username and password for Peloton and Garmin Connect are stored in clear text, which **is not secure**.
-Please be aware of the risks. ⚠️
+    Console or Docker Headless: Your username and password for Peloton and Garmin Connect are stored in clear text, which **is not secure**.
+Please be aware of the risks.

-⚠️ WebUI version 3.3.0: Credentials are stored **encrypted**.
+!!! success "WebUI version 3.3.0: Credentials are stored **encrypted**."

-⚠️ GitHub Actions: Credentials are stored **encrypted**.
+!!! success "GitHub Actions: Credentials are stored **encrypted**."

 | Field      | Required | Default | UI Setting Location | Description |
 |:-----------|:---------|:--------|:--------------------|:------------|